Merged keys

 Object mode merging

-On merging variables, the complete value is overridden.
-But you may want to merge some values in a different way.
+When merging variables, the complete value is overridden.
+However, you may want to merge some values differently.
 For example, let's say we have the following two data files, one in the root and the other in a subfolder.
 Both files have a site variable with different values:

 site: